zapier/proxysql-benchmark/SECURITY.md

 ## Security

-If you believe you have found a security vulnerability, please report it to me as described below.
+If you believe you have found a security vulnerability, please feel free to open an issue in this repository.
+A pull request with a fix will be highly apprectiated.

 ## Reporting Security Issues

-**Please do not report security vulnerabilities through public GitHub issues.** Instead, please report them to me directly at [myoung34@my.apsu.edu](mailto:myoung34@my.apsu.edu).

-If you'd like to communicate securely, my keybase is [here](https://keybase.io/3vilpenguin)

 Please include the requested information listed below (as much as you can provide) to help better understand the nature and scope of the possible issue: